Asian shares track Wall Street rallies as a US interest rate cut next week looks more certain

-In Chinese markets, Hong Kong’s Hang Seng index rose 1.5% to 26,484.65, lifted by a report that Beijing may order state banks to help cover unpaid bills of local governments.
-The Shanghai Composite index inched 0.2% to 3,877.38
+In Chinese markets, Hong Kong’s Hang Seng index rose 1.3% to 26,420.89, lifted by a report that Beijing may order state banks to help cover unpaid bills of local governments.
+The Shanghai Composite index slipped less than 0.1% to 3,873.74.

 “What’s moving markets now isn’t just another rally — it’s the unmistakable shift of a dovish Fed tide, the kind that doesn’t rise in isolation but swells across oceans, lifting virtually every boat in every harbour,” Stephen Inness of SPI Asset Management said in a market commentary.